benjaminrose/website-source/about/index.md

     <a href="https://farm3.staticflickr.com/2878/8885812468_06fc2b016f.jpg"><img src="https://farm3.staticflickr.com/2878/8885812468_06fc2b016f_b.jpg" alt="image"></a>
     <a href="https://farm6.staticflickr.com/5335/9467252787_69a96d1ee1.jpg"><img src="https://farm6.staticflickr.com/5335/9467252787_69a96d1ee1_b.jpg" alt="image"></a>
     <a href="https://farm1.staticflickr.com/491/18588424538_561765873d.jpg"><img src="https://farm1.staticflickr.com/491/18588424538_561765873d_b.jpg" alt="image"></a>
-    <figcaption>a few of my favorite photos</figcaption>
 </figure>

 ## Family
 Finally I get to the most exciting part of my life.
 I am [married] to the most caring and understanding women there is.
 We met in [Heathrow] on a class trip; it's an interesting story.
-We have a dog, Chance, who is a registered therapy dog with [Therapy Dog's Internationall][TDI].
+We have a dog, Chance, who is a registered therapy dog with [Therapy Dog's International][TDI].
 You can follow him on [facebook][chance-fb].
 Finally my son was born early spring 2015.
 For those who are fathers, I want to share a moment with you[^fathers].
 One day, when my son was a few months old, while trying to put him to sleep, this song came on.
 It was a few days after my wife and I saw Ben Fold's live.
 Looking at my now sleeping child, thinking about my wife, and hearing this song, I was just overwhelmed by how lucky I am.
 I know that every father has had this moment, so remember how lucky you are.

 <iframe width="400" height="80" src="https://rd.io/i/QVRNyjdzRs0/" frameborder="0"></iframe>